mosmn/Notes/sections/theo/networking/module4.md

 ### Encoding

-Encoding is the process of converting a stream of bits into a predefined "code" that can be transmitted over a physical medium.​
+Encoding is the process of converting a stream of bits into a predefined "code" that can be transmitted over a physical medium.​ Before it becomes a signal its encoded using predefined code meaning every 4 bits is represented by 5 bits using the 4b/5b table.
+This is encoding, then after that the coded bits go through signaling process depending on the media.

+In the diagram on netcad, the transition from higher to low is 0, and from low to high is 1.
+This is Manchester encoding.

 Codes are groupings of bits used to provide a predictable pattern that can be recognized by both the sender and the receiver.